 Team Time-out A 60 second on-ice meeting between a team and their coach.

-Technical Time-out Stoppage of play called by a team or umpire for a ruling, injury, or the centre of the house parallel to the hog line and backline.
+Technical Time-out Stoppage of play called by a team or umpire for a ruling, injury, or in other extenuating circumstances, etc.

 Tee The exact centre of the house.